Valence-bond solid to antiferromagnet transition in the two-dimensional Su-Schrieffer-Heeger model by Langevin dynamics: Introduction

 The Debye frequency $\omega_\text{D}$ is typically much smaller than the Fermi energy $\epsilon_\text{F}$.
 This separation of energy scales underlies Migdal's theorem \cite{Migdal58,Bardeen57}, which provides a small parameter, $\hbar \omega_\text{D}/\epsilon_\text{F}$, to justify perturbative approaches to the electron-phonon problem.
-Fermion Monte Carlo simulations offer the possibility to take a step beyond perturbative approaches and thereby investigate competing instabilities \cite{Esterlis18}.
-In fact, it is known that the generic electron-phonon problem does not suffer from a negative sign problem, irrespective of the lattice geometry and band filling.
+Quantum Monte Carlo (QMC) simulations offer the possibility to take a step beyond perturbative approaches and thereby investigate competing instabilities \cite{Esterlis18}.
+In fact, the generic electron-phonon problem does not suffer from a negative sign problem, irrespective of lattice geometry and band filling.
 In particular, for each space-time configuration of phonon fields, time-reversal symmetry ensures that the eigenvalues of the fermion determinant come in complex conjugate pairs \cite{Wu04}.
-This argument for the absence of a negative sign problem is valid only if the phonons are not integrated out, as done in Refs.~\cite{Assaad07,Chen19,Karakuzu18}.
 As such, it should be a technically simple problem.
-However, this is not the case, since the key challenge is to find an adequate sampling scheme that deals with the separation of energy scales.
-Adopting a local updating scheme---as commonly used in Monte Carlo simulations of fermions---in which the phonon field is updated on a time scale set by the electron motion, leads to prohibitively long autocorrelation times \cite{Hohenadler08}.
+However, this is not the case.
+First, the argument for the absence of a negative sign problem is valid only if the phonons are not integrated out, as done in Refs.~\cite{Assaad07,Chen19,Karakuzu18}.
+For example, the continuous-time interaction expansion (CT-INT) QMC method \cite{Assaad07} suffers, in general, from a negative sign problem when applied to two-dimensional (2D) electron-phonon problems.
+The approach introduced in Ref.~\cite{Karakuzu18} for the Hubbard-Holstein model is free of a sign problem but only part of the parameter space is accessible.
+Even in the absence of a sign problem, a central challenge is to find an adequate sampling scheme that deals with the separation of energy scales.
+Adopting a local updating scheme---as commonly used in QMC simulations of fermions---in which the phonon field is updated on a time scale set by the electron motion, leads to prohibitively long autocorrelation times \cite{Hohenadler08}.
 Global updates of the phonon fields on the imaginary time scale of the inverse Debye temperature are highly desirable and have been achieved using, for example, self-learning methods \cite{Chen18}.

-In the one-dimensional case, there has been a number of simulations of the Su-Schrieffer-Heeger (SSH) model \cite{Hirsch83b,Hohenadler18_rev}.
-The model exhibits many fascinating quantum phase transitions, including instances of deconfined quantum criticality in one dimension \cite{Mudry19} between VBS and CDW states \cite{Weber19}.
-Simulations in two dimensions are still in their infancy.
-In Ref.~\cite{Xing21}, the authors show that the model sustains a VBS state.
-A parallel work to the results presented here shows that the model also supports an AFM phase \cite{Cai21}.
+Finally, a sufficiently favorable scaling of the numerical effort with system size is essential to study phase transitions.